mpv-player/mpv/DOCS/client_api_examples/README.md

 Alternative example, which typically avoids a FBO indirection.
 Might be slightly faster, but is less flexible and harder to use.

-qt
---

-Shows how to embed the mpv video window in Qt (using normal desktop widgets).

 simple
 ------